ricardoquesada/unijoysticle2/docs/user_guide.md

 ## Soldering the kit

+All components are through-hole.
+The only components that have polarity are the LEDs and the diode.
+See graphic for reference:

 ![Solering the kit](https://lh3.googleusercontent.com/ZTu0iD57vqErS4Db-EeZyetXIQoKDy9E449kEcDra5ZAmpwThNIXn8jBqcDD87YzG1pip65pEcRpCkp2hKvoVQL1PpANQ766RERK4ecsmgYYdreZuJID4AX9zx7e3el4v3YggfPN4FM=-no)

+An assembled + soldered kit should look like this:

 ![Assembled kit](https://lh3.googleusercontent.com/ajmUdFVA07CQ-HD-Z7w5bQ8Ehf92yn07OGGAG7KtJ-6NTYPcR7L1pfNEfjhBFYwxOR8zb6hFmFuHY9WvX81-PWAtoh0-bU1ez5l87fhbDvOaTmwdqO0MHizSjWBAnSh7Vo59RdISxZM=-no)

-All components are through-hole.
-The only components that have polarity are the LEDs and the diode.
-See graphic for reference.

 Neded components: